ADVERTISEMENTS

 Baobab LIMS – Open Source LIMS for Biobanking

-4. MetaLIMS
+4. MetaLIMS [Discontinued]

 MetaLIMS is an easy-to-setup web-based LIMS that focuses on genome processing and metadata collection.
 It is built using PHP and MySQL and it features a responsive GUI.

-MetaLIMS makes it easy for users, whether tech savvy or not, to create new fields for storing data appropriately.
+MetaLIMS makes it easy for users, whether tech-savvy or not, to create new fields for storing data appropriately.
 It has comprehensive documentation and can be used with AWS Lightsail among other services.

 MetaLIMS - Open Source LIMS for Small Metagenomic Labs